jumedata/mpiv-tenable-api/README.md

 See [Example User Created items Report](outputfiles/user_items.csv)

-### mpiv_pyten_sc_lib.py
+### mpiv_pyten_sc_lib.py  and mpiv_pyten_io_lib.py
-This library allows the usage of Tenable.sc and pytenable, to see details of the functions, please look the .py file.
+These libraries allows interacting with Tenable.sc and Tenable.io through pytenable.
+These were the first versions of MPIV libraries kept for historic records.
+To see details of the functions, please check the .py files of each library.